yeokm1/yeokm1.github.io-hugo/content/post/2021/03/transitioning-to-dynon-skyview-hdx/index.md

 For my glass-cockpit training, I had highly-qualified flight instructor Saleeh teaching me how to use this system.

-### Initial Fuel sensor calibration
+### Initial Fuel computer value confirmation

-Having fuel level sensors in the fuel tanks does not obviate the need of manual measurement of the fuel in the tanks.

-Upon a cold-boot of the Skyview, this window will show up:
+Upon a cold-boot of the Skyview, this window may show up:

 {{< imgdisplay src="images/dynon-fuel-quantity.jpg" width="500" >}}

-The pilot is prompted to provide the precise fuel that is measured in the tank with a dipstick to calibrate the sensors.
+This is to reconfirm the fuel computer's assumption and fuel sender's measurement values.
+These values have to correlate with the pilot's physical inspection of the fuel tanks with a dipstick.

+The fuel senders are more well-calibrated and is in theory much better than the dipstick.
+However any significant deviations between the two could indicate a problem with the fuel sender and alert the pilot to a possible sensor malfunction.

 ### Weight and balance (W&B)